-A holiday let is a property that you own but let out which might be furnished, or unfurnished, in the UK or abroad, and could be constantly occupied, or mostly empty.
+A holiday let is a property that you own but let out to holidaymakers.
+It might be furnished, or unfurnished, in the UK or abroad, and could be constantly occupied, or mostly empty.
 Whatever the type of property, you can protect it with holiday let insurance which will cover it for damage, fire and theft, whether caused by yourself, or someone you might rent the property out to or allow to stay there.

 You have the option of instead taking out a policy from a UK-based insurer for additional peace of mind.
+This way, the policy will be in English and you may find that the claims process is similar to navigate and understand should you need to make a claim.

-Unoccupied periods If your property remains empty for long periods, you can choose an insurance policy that covers the property for periods longer than 30 or 60 days.
+Unoccupied periods: If your property remains empty for long periods, you can choose an insurance policy that covers the property for periods longer than 30 or 60 days.

-Emergency travel cover - If there is an emergency at the property and you have to travel to the property to sort it out, holiday let insurance can cover these costs.
+Emergency travel cover: If there is an emergency at the property and you have to travel to the property to sort it out, holiday let insurance can cover these costs.

 If you are letting a property, especially abroad, others will be on the property more frequently than yourself.
 If guests or people you employ to manage or maintain the property are injured on the property, you will be covered under a holiday let insurance policy with liability insurance.